shanet/blog/_posts/2014-12-27-translating-virtual-addresses-to-physcial-addresses-in-user-space.md

    // Lock the page in memory
    // Do this before writing data to the buffer so that any copy-on-write
-   // mechanisms while give us our own page locked in memory if(mlock(buffer, buf_size) == -1) {
+   // mechanisms will give us our own page locked in memory if(mlock(buffer, buf_size) == -1) {
       fprintf(stderr, "Failed to lock page in memory: %s\n", strerror(errno));
       exit(1);